rnowotniak/qclib/README.md

 abstract class **QuantumGate**, representing any given quantum gate.
 Concrete classes inherit from QuantumGate and overwrite the definition of the *compute* method.
-They are the elementary logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate. *The qclib library uses overloaded operators to pack operations on unitary matrices which allows to express any quantum circuits.*
+They are the elementary logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate.

+**The qclib library uses overloaded operators to wrap operations on unitary matrices which allows to express any quantum circuits.**
 The **operator &ast;&ast;** hides the tensor product operation, while the overloaded **operator &ast;** hides the composition mapping function, which corresponds to serial gate connection in a quantum circuit.
 Moreover, the overloaded